Frank McCloskey: McCloskey Fellowship

 Indiana University's Russian and East European Institute and the NDI announced an endowment at Indiana University in McCloskey's honor in 2005.
 The McCloskey Fellowship brings one scholar every year from the Balkans to Indiana University and Washington, D.C., to conduct academic research, or is awarded to one Indiana University student whose work focuses on the Balkans or residents of the Balkan region.

 Death

-Rep. McCloskey died in Bloomington on November 2, 2003, following a year-long battle with bladder cancer.
+McCloskey died in Bloomington on November 2, 2003, following a year-long battle with bladder cancer.
 As a veteran of the United States Air Force (1957–1961), he was interred at Arlington National Cemetery, in Arlington, Virginia.
 Rep. McCloskey and his wife, Roberta, were married for over 41 years and had two children — Helen and Mark.
 The Woodbridge Station United States Post Office in Bloomington is now named after Rep. McCloskey, who served on the Post Office and Civil Service Committee in the House.
 A part of Indiana Highway 45 from Bloomington heading west is also named for McCloskey.
 In Sarajevo, Bosnia & Herzegovina, a bridge over the river Miljacka is named as the "Congressman McCloskey Bridge" in honor of his deeds and help to the country during the Balkan Wars.
 McCloskey's widow Roberta died from cancer on February 2, 2005, at the age of 61 in Bloomington.